-Are you new to HR and looking for advice?
-Or are you an experienced HR-manager who's always on the look-out for new trends?
-In this FAQ you'll find answers to all your questions.
+Are you taking your first steps in the HR profession and looking for advice?
+Or are you an experienced HR professional who likes to keep your finger on the pulse?
+In this FAQ you will find answers to all your questions.

 As is the case with other remote processes, remote onboarding cannot imitate normal onboarding.
 A different approach is therefore necessary, with extra attention for the human element in the online context.